dsbarnes/power-tools/README.md

 `:help g` <br>
 `:help mapleader` <br>
 `:help abbreviations` <br>
+`:help :Tabularize` after install will bring one to the 'walkthrough' <br>
+Probably no one ever reads `:help netrw` but for sure know it exits <br>

-Yeah, tags do kinda suck in vim <br>
+Yeah, tags do kinda suck in vim ('cept for C programs) <br>
 In terms of marks, tend to use a-z for within a base file, use A-Z to move to other files.<br>